The Inside Scoop

 * Analyzing technical information

-* Working independently judgment and adjusting the scope of the procedure according to the diagnostic findings when necessary.
+*Working independently utilizing critical thinking to make adjustments to the scope of the procedure according to the diagnostic findings when necessary.

 * Providing an oral and/or written summary of the technical findings to the physician for medical diagnosis